Updated Jan 24, 2026

 Text Link

 This comprehensive tutorial will walk you through building a YouTube-style video sharing platform using Adalo's no-code platform.
 While some advanced features like live streaming aren't possible, you'll create a functional app with video uploads, channels, playlists, and social features.
+You can even publish the same app to the web, native iOS, and native Android with Adalo, all without writing a line of code or rebuilding anything.

 Prerequisites and Initial Setup